Home Budget Decorating 101

 If you're looking for sturdy and modern planters, concrete blocks can be used to create unique, industrial‑style planters that are also budget‑friendly.

-• How to Do It: Stack concrete blocks in a pattern you like, leaving spaces between them for planting.
+• How to Do It : Stack concrete blocks in a pattern you like, leaving spaces between them for planting.
 You can use the holes in the blocks themselves as the planter spaces, or place small pots inside.

-• Tip: Paint the blocks or leave them natural for a simple, clean look.
+• Tip : Paint the blocks or leave them natural for a simple, clean look.
 They're perfect for creating raised garden beds or a simple border around a flower bed.

-5. Wine Cork Planters
+5. Wine Corks Planters

 For a more creative and eco‑friendly project, consider turning wine corks into mini planters.
 This is a great way to use up leftover corks and create small, unique planters for tiny succulents or herbs.

-• How to Do It: Use a hot glue gun to stick several corks together in a rectangular shape to create a planter box.
+• How to Do It : Use a hot glue gun to stick several corks together in a rectangular shape to create a planter box.
 Alternatively, use an individual cork for tiny succulents by cutting a hole in the center to hold soil and a small plant.

-• Tip: This project is best for indoor plants or small outdoor plants that require minimal soil.
+• Tip : This project is best for indoor plants or small outdoor plants that require minimal soil.

 6. Old Shoes or Boots